krpn/prometheus-alert-webhooker/README.md

   # list of actions for this rule
   # (!) if few actions are match for alert all matched actions will be exec
   actions:
-  - type: <executor> # executor from available executors list
+  - type: <action_type> # action type from available action types list

     # get parameters from common if needed
     # common parameters has low priority to action parameters:
     #   the same parameter will be replaced by action parameter
     # common_parameters: <parameters_set_1>

-    # list of parameters to pass to executor
+    # list of parameters to pass to action
-    # (!) each executor cah have list of required parameters
+    # (!) each action type cah have list of required parameters
     # parameter values can contains placeholders fully in UPPER case:
     #   ${LABELS_<LABEL_N>} will be replaced by <label_value_n>
     #   ${ANNOTATIONS_<ANNOTATION_N>} will be replaced by <annotation_value_n>